 - Commanders will use the provisions in DAFI 36-2903 in determining the acceptability of tattoos, brands, and body markings displayed by members in uniform - -- A tattoo is defined as a picture, design, or marking made on the skin or other areas of the body by staining it with an indelible dye, or by any other method, including pictures, designs, or markings only detectable or visible under certain conditions (such as ultraviolet or invisible ink tattoos) - -- A brand is defined as a picture, design, or other marking that is burned into the skin or other areas of the body.
-Body markings are pictures, designs, or other markings as a result of using means other than burning to permanently scar or mark the skin. - Authorized: Tattoos, brands or body markings are authorized on the chest and back, arms, legs, feet, hands, and neck. - -- Authorized hand, arm, leg, neck, and ring tattoos can be exposed/visible while in any uniform - -- Chest and back tattoos will not be visible through any uniform, or visible while wearing an open collar uniform - -- Cosmetic tattooing (for men or women), when directed by qualified medical personnel to correct a medical condition, illness, or injury.
-Also permitted for women if done to apply permanent facial makeup and for men if for permanent cosmetics for scalp only to create a natural hair appearance.
+Body markings are pictures, designs, or other markings as a result of using means other than burning to permanently scar or mark the skin. - Authorized: Tattoos, brands, or body markings are authorized on the chest and back, arms, legs, feet, hands, and neck - -- Authorized hand, arm, leg, neck, and ring tattoos can be exposed/visible while in any uniform - -- Chest and back tattoos will not be visible through any uniform, or visible while wearing an open collar uniform - -- One tattoo on the neck is authorized and will not exceed 1-inch in measurement in any direction.
+The neck tattoo will only be placed behind a vertical line at the opening of the ear orifice around the back to a vertical line at the opening of the other ear orifice and includes behind the ear. - -- Ring tattoos are limited to a single band on one finger of each hand, no more than 3/8-inch in width below the knuckle and above the finger joint (portion closest to the palm).
+In addition to the ring tattoo, a single tattoo is authorized on each hand; the tattoo will not exceed the size of 1-inch measured in any direction.

-- Unauthorized: Tattoos, brands, or body markings anywhere on the body that are indecent or obscene, commonly associated with gangs or extremist/supremacist organizations, or that advocate sexual, racial, ethnic, or religious discrimination are prohibited in and out of uniform - -- Tattoos, brands, or body markings with unauthorized content that are prejudicial to good order and discipline or the content is of a nature that tends to bring discredit upon the Air Force or Space Force are prohibited both in and out of uniform - -- Likewise, other than those authorized in DAFI 36-2903 and above, tattoos, brands, or body markings are prohibited on the head, face, tongue, lip, eyes and scalp - -- Airmen and Guardians may not simply cover up tattoos, brands, or body markings with bandages or make-up in order to comply with this policy
+- -- Cosmetic tattooing (for men or women), when directed by qualified medical personnel to correct a medical condition, illness, or injury.
+Also permitted for women if done to apply permanent facial makeup and for men if for permanent cosmetics for scalp only to create a natural hair appearance. - -- Members may request an exception to policy (ETP) for location or size of tattoos prior to receiving them in accordance with procedures outlined in DAFI 36-2903 - Unauthorized: Tattoos, brands, or body markings anywhere on the body that are indecent or obscene, commonly associated with gangs or extremist/supremacist organizations, or that advocate sexual, racial, ethnic, or religious discrimination are prohibited in and out of uniform - -- Tattoos, brands, or body markings with unauthorized content that are prejudicial to good order and discipline, or the content is of a nature that tends to bring discredit upon the Air Force or Space Force are prohibited both in and out of uniform - -- Likewise, other than those authorized in DAFI 36-2903 and above, tattoos, brands, or body markings are prohibited on the head, face, tongue, lip, eyes, and scalp - -- Airmen and Guardians may not simply cover up tattoos, brands, or body markings with bandages or make-up in order to comply with this policy